zsyOAOA/DP-GMM-HSI/README.md

 # How to run
-1. Switch to the root path of thei project and add path to matlab init_path
+1. Switch to the root path of thei project and add path to matlab

+        init_path
-2. Run any of the demo listed in the ./demo floder, such as demo_cases_DCmall
+2. Run any of the demo listed in the ./demo floder, such as

+        demo_cases_DCmall

+The matlab scripts demo_cases_DCmall.m and demo_cases_RemoteImage.m reproduce the results of the simulated experiments (Section 5.1), and demo_urban.m and demo_Terrian.m reproduce the results of the real data experiments (Section 5.2)